Northwestern University, Evanston, IL (Communications)

 The George Washington University, Washington, DC (Other)

-I've served in full-time museum curatorial positions at such institutions as Mount Vernon, the home of George Washington, the Maryland Historical Trust, and the Field Museum of Natural History in Chicago.
-I've also supervised two competitive intern programs and can advise and provide effective guidance for internship or college written applications.
+I've served in full-time museum curatorial positions at Mount Vernon, the home of George Washington, for the Maryland Historical Trust, and at the Field Museum of Natural History in Chicago.
+I've also supervised two competitive intern programs and can advise and provide effective guidance for internships or college written applications.

 I've enjoyed my work at FDU immensely, working one-on-one with international students from many countries and cultures including India, China, Korea, Saudi Arabia, Latin America, and the US.
 These students represent a diversity of experience and skills.
-I avoid harmful, negative, or discouraging remarks completely, which are always counterproductive, but foster and encourage critical thinking and ability.
-I also welcome discussion of current affairs as a means of clarifying a students 'stance' on a variety of issues that pertain to written work.
-In short, I've very interested in what a student has to say.
+I foster and encourage critical thinking, and welcome discussion of current affairs as a means of clarifying a student's 'stance' on a variety of issues that pertain to their written work.
+In short, I'm very interested in what a student has to say.
 My thorough knowledge of both American and European history, acquired over many years of gainful study, is a particularly strong asset in this regard.

-I believe in and encourage 'critical thinking' and innovation, which is a prominent objective with most institutions of higher learning and is openly stated in their student admission and course curriculum guidelines.
+I believe in and encourage 'critical thinking' and innovation.
 This means, in many cases, questioning and analyzing sources, primary and secondary, and recognizing their biases, oversights, or existing counterarguments or facts.
-Historical awareness and vocabulary development I also emphasize as major components of a successful critical thinking approach.
-For ambitious upper secondary and college level students, I recommend Terry Eagleton's Ideology: an Introduction (Verso Books) and Glenn Ward's Understanding Postmodernism (Teach Yourself) as excellent reading and examples of critical practice.
-William Stunk and E.B.
-White's classic on usage The Elements of Style is also a consistent reference of mine.
+Historical awareness and vocabulary are areas I also emphasize as major components of a successful critical thinking approach.
+I also offer workshops in political ideology and critical thinking for groups of 3 to 5 students in regional public libraries.

-I have a flexible schedule and can travel throughout northern and central New Jersey to work with you, or occasionally farther distances such as NYC.
+I have a flexible schedule and can travel throughout northern and central New Jersey to work with you, or occasionally farther distances, such as NYC.
 Please feel free to contact me for any further information or references.
 I look forward to hearing from you!
 Thanks!
-I'm a very enthusiastic and experienced tutor at these levels, which I tutor and advise in the Writing Studio at Fairleigh Dickinson University, Teaneck Campus.
-In addition to first rate formal education (Northwestern, NYU, George Washington University) I have solid professional background and success in museums, theater, journalism, and as
+I'm a very enthusiastic and experienced tutor for middle-school students through adults.
+I currently serve in a writing studio at Fairleigh Dickinson University in Teaneck, New Jersey.
+In addition to my formal education at Northwestern, NYU, and George Washington University, I have solid professional background and success in museums, theater,

 On our first session, Terry was thorough with his critique on Praxis Core Practice test on Writing.
 He also gave me some strategies on how to respond to exam.
 His recommendation on a book was great.
 Thank you!